yb85/homebrew-ffmpeg/README.md

 brew install homebrew-ffmpeg/ffmpeg/ffmpeg
 ```

 **Note:** If you already have `ffmpeg` installed from Homebrew core, you will receive an error.
 You need to first run `brew uninstall ffmpeg` before you can use this tap.
+To install along the homebrew-core formula, use the `ffmpegx` formula.

 ### Installing with options